JonnyMarx98/comp330-cpd/README.md

 This week was the week of show and tell so there was a lot of pressue to finish some things in the team game before presenting it.
 One especially challenging feature to implement was a third weapon in the game.
 The game currently had two available weapon slots, however for the show and tell the team wanted a third weapon slot.
 This took some time and some failed attempts before eventually getting it to work properly.
 To improve my ability to change existing code I will continue working on the game frequently to practice.

 ## Week 8 - Beginning 18th March
 After show and tell was complete I came to realise that some other deadlines were coming up soon.
-The closest deadline
+The closest deadline was the market evaluation assignement, which included the proffesional practice report.
+The biggest challenge this week was thinking of some questions to ask industry professionals, as well as finding professionals to contact.
+This would not have been as much of a problem if I had started this assignment earlier.
+To improve on this I will plan out what work I need to achieve each week in order to keep on top of all my work and make sure I'm not behind on things.

 ## Week 9 - Beginning 25th March
+This week was the deadline for the market evaluation assignment, I had not done much of the work for it prior to this week so getting all of it done in time was the challenge for this

 ## Week 10 - Beginning 1st April